RamsesO/SnoopDogGalatica/README.md

         * unum
         * duo

-* Missle Movement
+* Missile Movement
     * Should have a radius of 25
-    * Ship has 9 missles
+    * Ship has 9 missiles
         * Fired by the f key
+        * Cadet can't fire another missile until the current missile is detonated
-    * Missle site has 5 missles
+    * Missile site has 5 missiles
-        * Missles fire in the direction of the rotation
+        * Missiles fire in the direction of the rotation
+        * Missiles are fired when the ship is in the detection range
-    * Missle's tracking system does not activate until 200 updates
+    * Missile's tracking system does not activate until 200 updates
+    * All missiles that do not hit exit for 2000 update frames
+    * Missiles detonate on collision
+        * You do not have to simulate/visualize the explosion